Medicaid eligibility and enrollment in Rhode Island

 Our guide to financial assistance for Medicare enrollees in Rhode Island includes overviews of these benefits, including Medicare Savings Programs, long-term care coverage, and eligibility guidelines for assistance.

-Legislation impacting Rhode Island Medicaid
+Rhode Island Medicaid history and details

 Rhode Island Medicaid covers transgender healthcare

-As of November 2015, Rhode Island joined eight other states and the District of Columbia in adding transgender healthcare to the covered services under the state’s Medicaid program.
-Rhode Island Medicaid now covers gender reassignment surgery and hormone therapy for transgender individuals.
+As of November 2015, Rhode Island joined eight other states and the District of Columbia in adding transgender healthcare to the covered services under the state’s Medicaid program.9 Rhode Island Medicaid now covers gender reassignment surgery and hormone therapy for transgender individuals.

 Hepatitis C drug coverage expanded

 Sovaldi and Harvoni have been heralded as miracle drugs for their ability to cure a significant percentage of Hepatitis C cases.
-But they’re breathtakingly expensive.
-As a result, many state Medicaid programs — including Rhode Island’s — required patients to meet a pre-determined set of criteria before the Hep C drugs could be prescribed.
+But they’re breathtakingly expensive.11 As a result, many state Medicaid programs — including Rhode Island’s — required patients to meet a pre-determined set of criteria before the Hep C drugs could be prescribed.
 There were concerns, however, that states were too restrictive in setting their requirements, and the benefits of paying for Hep C treatment sooner and for more patients may outweigh the additional cost of the medication.

 In 2015, Rhode Island was denying the majority of claims for Hepatitis C drugs.
-But in the spring of 2016, Medicaid director Anna Rader Wallack said that the issue was being revisited to determine whether Medicaid should take a larger role in covering the drugs that can cure Hepatitis C. And in early 2018, the state announced a new policy with regards to Hepatitis C treatment: Patients with Hepatitis C no longer need to have severe liver damage or cirrhosis in order to qualify for Hepatitis C drug coverage.
+But in the spring of 2016, Medicaid director Anna Rader Wallack said that the issue was being revisited to determine whether Medicaid should take a larger role in covering the drugs that can cure Hepatitis C. And in early 2018, the state announced a new policy with regards to Hepatitis C treatment: Patients with Hepatitis C no longer need to have severe liver damage or cirrhosis to qualify for Hepatitis C drug coverage.
 That was welcome news for patient advocates, but the increased Medicaid spending for Hepatitis C temporarily pushed Medicaid costs over budget.

-This website has details on how each state’s Medicaid program handles coverage for the drugs that treat Hepatitis C.
+This website has details on how each state’s Medicaid program handles coverage for the drugs that treat Hepatitis C. Rhode Island is one of the states that gets an A+ grade.

 Rhode Island Medicaid enrollment numbers

-As of October 2022, total Rhode Island Medicaid and CHIP enrollment was 357,950, which was 88% higher than enrollment had been in 2013.
+As of September 2025, total Rhode Island Medicaid and CHIP enrollment was 303,351,12 which was 60% higher than enrollment had been in 2013.13

 Enrollment for Medicaid and CHIP are year-round, but tend to spike during the general open enrollment due to outreach from the exchanges.